ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 ~~~
 ccf-leaf = [
-  internal-transaction-hash: bstr ; a string of HASH_SIZE bytes
+  internal-transaction-hash: bstr .size 32 ; a string of HASH_SIZE(32) bytes
-  internal-evidence: tstr         ; a string of at most 1024 bytes
+  internal-evidence: tstr .size (1..1024)  ; a string of at most 1024 bytes
-  data-hash: bstr                 ; a string of HASH_SIZE bytes
+  data-hash: bstr .size 32                 ; a string of HASH_SIZE(32) bytes
 ]
 ~~~